plone/training/angular.rst

     .. code-block:: ts

       logout() {
-        this.services.authentication.logout();
+        this.plone.authentication.logout();
       }

-Now if we create private contents in Plone, they won't show unless we are logged.
+Now if we create private contents in Plone, they won't show unless we are logged in.

 Adding quick links in the footer
 --------------------------------